 Dr. George Korkos: Basketball fanatic and plastic surgeon

-Korkos, who was a successful plastic surgeon, described himself a “sports fanatic,” and lamented the fact that due to his 5’6″ height (1.67 m) he couldn’t play professional basketball himself.
+Korkos, who was a successful plastic surgeon, described himself as a “sports fanatic” and lamented the fact that due to his 5’6″ height (1.67 meters), he couldn’t play professional basketball himself.
 “I wasn’t even tall enough to be the trainer, but I loved this sports game,” he said.